JacobFischer/sync-socket/README.md

 ## Benchmarks

-I've ran some tests, and `SyncSocket` is about twice as slow in doing read/writes than my competing module [netlinkwrapper][netlinkwrapper].
+I've ran some tests, and `SyncSocket` is about **20 times slower** in doing read/writes than my competing module [netlinkwrapper][netlinkwrapper].
 So if node-gyp is not an issue to you, use that instead.
 Or really just use `net.Socket`.

 [netlinkwrapper]: https://github.com/JacobFischer/netlinkwrapper
 [node-gyp]: https://github.com/nodejs/node-gyp